 AHI Conducts Annual Trip to Greece, Cyprus

-WASHINGTON, DC —A delegation from the American Hellenic Institute (AHI) successfully completed the organization’s annual leadership trip to Greece and Cyprus where it held substantive meetings with high-ranking government officials with the purpose of strengthening relations and addressing issues of mutual interest.
-The 10-day trip occurred May 6 to 18, 2017.
+WASHINGTON, DC —A delegation from the American Hellenic Institute (AHI) successfully completed the organization’s annual leadership trip to Greece and Cyprus where it held substantive meetings with high-ranking government and religious officials and business leaders with the purpose of strengthening relations and addressing issues of mutual concern.
+The two-week trip occurred May 8 to 18, 2013.

-“We had a very productive series of high-visibility meetings in Greece and Cyprus,” President Nick Larigakis said.
-“We accomplished the objectives we set out to achieve, and the briefings we received on issues of importance to the Greek American community were insightful and informative.
+“We had a very productive series of high-visibility meetings in Greece and Cyprus,” said President Nick Larigakis.
+“We accomplished the objectives we set out to achieve, and we received insightful briefings on issues of importance to the Greek American community.
 We thank all of the leaders who took the time to meet with us to discuss these very important issues.”

 AHI Works to Address Many Issues Facing Cyprus